WhisperRT -- Turning Whisper into a Causal Streaming Model: Introduction

 \IEEEPARstart{A}{utomatic} speech recognition (ASR) systems have made remarkable progress in recent years, driven in large part by the development of powerful neural architectures.
 Since the introduction of the Transformer architecture \cite{vaswani2023attentionneed}, a wide range of strategies have been proposed to adapt it to ASR tasks.
 These include models based solely on the Transformer encoder \cite{schneider2019wav2vecunsupervisedpretrainingspeech, baevski2020wav2vec20frameworkselfsupervised, hsu2021hubertselfsupervisedspeechrepresentation}, others employ Transformer decoder-only architectures \cite{chen2024streamingdecoderonlyautomaticspeech, tsunoo2024decoderonlyarchitecturestreamingendtoend}, and some adopt the full Transformer encoder-decoder model \cite{radford2022robustspeechrecognitionlargescale, moritz2020streaming}.
 The most well-known model in the latter category is Whisper \cite{radford2022robustspeechrecognitionlargescale}, trained on 680,000 hours of weakly supervised speech data across 100 languages.
 Its broad linguistic coverage and robustness to noise have established it as a strong baseline for multilingual ASR.

-In offline settings, Whisper offers near-unmatched performance in terms of noise robustness and multilingual versatility.
-However, its non-causal encoder limits its ability to process streaming input.
-Several works \cite{wang2024simul, machavcek2023turning} explore using Whisper without additional training, employing heuristic methods to enable streaming. \emph{Simul-Whisper} \cite{wang2024simul}, for example, uses alignment heads to decide when to emit a token, while \emph{Ufal-Whisper} \cite{machavcek2023turning} relies on an audio buffer and a local agreement algorithm \cite{liu2020low} to generate real-time transcriptions.
-While both avoid fine-tuning, their inference pipelines require padding the input to 30 seconds at every step, resulting in sub-optimal computational efficiency.
+In offline settings, Whisper offers near-unmatched performance in terms of noise robustness and multilingual versatility \cite{kim2024automatic}.
+Nevertheless, its non-causal encoder constrains its suitability for streaming applications.
+Prior studies \cite{wang2024simul, machavcek2023turning} have investigated deploying Whisper in a streaming context without additional training, relying instead on heuristic strategies: \emph{Simul-Whisper} \cite{wang2024simul} leverages alignment heads to determine token emission timing, whereas \emph{Ufal-Whisper} \cite{machavcek2023turning} employs an audio buffering mechanism combined with a local agreement algorithm \cite{liu2020low} to produce real-time transcriptions.
+Although these approaches circumvent fine-tuning, they require padding inputs to 30 seconds at every step, resulting in sub-optimal computational efficiency.

-U2-Whisper \cite{zhou2025adaptingwhisperstreamingspeech} proposes fine-tuning Whisper encoder using a causal mask and trains a new connectionist temporal classification (CTC) \cite{graves2006connectionist} head from scratch.
-During inference, it performs two-pass decoding—first predicting tokens using the CTC head, then ranking candidates with Whisper decoder.
-WhisperFlow \cite{wang2024efficient} proposed to fine-tune Whisper encoder to detect a fixed hush word, that is appended at the end of each chunk, adapting Whisper to a streaming case.
+U2-Whisper \cite{zhou2025adaptingwhisperstreamingspeech} proposes fine-tuning Whisper encoder using a causal mask and trains an additional connectionist temporal classification (CTC) \cite{graves2006connectionist} head from scratch.
+During inference, it performs two-pass decoding, by first predicting tokens using the CTC head, then ranking candidates with Whisper decoder.
+WhisperFlow \cite{wang2024efficient} proposes fine-tuning the Whisper decoder to detect a fixed hush word appended to the end of each chunk, adapting Whisper to a streaming setting.